tkaryadis/squery-spark/README.md

 # Rationale

-Data programs need
+For data applications we need
-- functional programming language for data processing
+1. functional programming that makes data processing easier
-- query language for tables
-- query language for nested data/arrays (json or tables with arrays/maps)
+2. query language for tables/json
-- general programming language for everything else
+3. general programming for all other types of data
-- all in 1 language to avoid complexity and different programming models
+4. combine all those under 1 language for simplicity

-SQL is a DSL for tables, all others are missing or hard to use
+SQL is query languange for tables, json is harder to use.
-Python/Java/Scala can do all but they are verbose as query languages
+Python/Java/Scala can do all, but they are verbose as query languages.

-Clojure can be both a simple query language, and the same time a powerful functional programming language.

-**Clojure is used because**
+Clojure is functional, general programming language, and with macros we can also make a query DSL that can be simple to use, and all in 1 language.

+**Clojure**
 1. using Clojure macros, we can make a DSL
 2. its general programming language also
 3. DSL code and normal Clojure code can be combined